Model-agnostic Selective Labeling with Provable Statistical Guarantees: Introduction

+Prior work on selective labeling primarily designed heuristic methods \citep{wang2021want, bernhardt2022active, wang2024comprehensive}.
+These methods typically rely on model confidence, assigning high-confidence instances to AI models while deferring the remaining instances to human experts.
+However, these methods provide no theoretical guarantee on label quality.
+When the AI model is inaccurate or the confidence measure is unreliable, a substantial number of incorrect AI-assigned labels will be introduced, leading to a low-quality labeled dataset.
+Explicit accuracy guarantees directly address this issue by quantifying and controlling the quality of AI-assigned labels, ensuring that the resulting labeled dataset has a bounded error level pre-defined by users.
+This motivates us to design a model-agnostic method with provable accuracy guarantees on the AI-assigned labels.

+In this work, we propose \textbf{Conformal Labeling}, a novel method to identify a subset of unlabeled data with provable FDR control.
+In particular, we leverage a small labeled calibration set to construct conformal $p$-values for test data and estimate the accuracy of the AI model.
+Motivated by our analysis of the conservatism of the Benjamini–Hochberg (BH) procedure \citep{benjamini1995controlling}, we apply the BH procedure at an adjusted significance level derived from the estimated model accuracy, which enables effective FDR control while achieving high selection power.
+We provide theoretical guarantees that Conformal Labeling controls the FDR with distribution-free, finite-sample guarantees.
+While the error rate of AI labeling in current methods depends heavily on model performance, Conformal Labeling can control the desired labeling error in expectation regardless of the underlying model’s performance.

-To validate our method, we conduct extensive experiments on various labeling tasks, including image labeling (ImageNet \citep{5206848}, ImageNet-V2 \citep{recht2019imagenetclassifiersgeneralizeimagenet}), text labeling (stance on global warming \citep{luo2021detectingstancemediaglobal}, and misinformation \citep{gabriel2022misinforeactionframesreasoning}), and LLM QA (MedMCQA \citep{pal2022medmcqalargescalemultisubject}, MMLU \citep{hendrycks2021measuring}, MMLU-Pro \citep{wang2024comprehensive}) tasks.
+We empirically validate our method through extensive experiments conducted on three labeling tasks, including image labeling (ImageNet \citep{5206848}, ImageNet-V2 \citep{recht2019imagenetclassifiersgeneralizeimagenet}), LLM QA (MedMCQA \citep{pal2022medmcqalargescalemultisubject}, MMLU \citep{hendrycks2021measuring}, MMLU-Pro \citep{wang2024comprehensive}), and LLM open-ended generation (MMLU-Redux \citep{gema2025we}, MATH-500 \citep{lightman2023let} MATH-L5 \citep{hendrycks2021measuring}, Zebra-Logic \citep{lin2025zebralogic}, and $\text{HumanEval}^+$ \citep{liu2023your}) tasks.
 The results demonstrate that Conformal Labeling achieves high power with controlled FDR, indicating that AI models can label a large proportion of data with high quality.
-For example, Conformal Labeling can label 58.67\% of the ImageNet dataset with ResNet-34 \citep{he2015deepresiduallearningimage}, while keeping the FDR below 10\%.
-In comparison, a naive approach of using AI-assigned labels for the entire dataset results in a labeling error of over 25\%.
-Moreover, through comprehensive ablation studies, we validate that Conformal Labeling is robust to the size of calibration datasets, and more powerful models enable better selection results.
+For example, Conformal Labeling can label 63.73\% of Zebra-Logic with Qwen3-4B-Thinking-2507 \citep{yang2025qwen3technicalreport}, while controlling the FDR at 9.85\%.
+In comparison, using AI-assigned labels for the entire dataset results in labeling errors of over 10\%.
+Moreover, through comprehensive analyses, we validate that Conformal Labeling is robust to the size of calibration datasets, and the logits-based uncertainty score performs better than the verbalized uncertainty score.